mehulagg/gitlab_test/doc/security/reset_user_password.md

 ## Find the user

 There are multiple ways to find your user.
-You can search for email or username.
+You can search by email or user ID number.

 ```shell
 user = User.where(id: 7).first